 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Childhood Hodgkin Lymphoma.
 Use the menu to see other pages.
-Think of that menu as a roadmap to this full guide.
+Think of that menu as a roadmap to this entire guide.

 Hodgkin lymphoma, previously called Hodgkin’s disease, is 1 type of lymphoma.
 Lymphoma is a cancer of the lymphatic system.
 Lymphoma begins when cells in the lymphatic system change and grow out of control, which may form a tumor.

 About the lymphatic system and lymph nodes